-- get to know the basic principles of far-infrared spectroscop and terahertz time-domain-spectroscopy, - learn about fundamental physical excitations in condensed matter that can be studied by these methods, - · learn to plan and carry out complex experiments, - · learn how to evaluate and analyze optical data.
+- The students know the basic principles of far-infrared spectroscopy and terahertz time-domain-spectroscopy, - The students know about fundamental optical excitations in condensed matter materials that can be studied by these spectroscopic methods, - The students obtain the competence to plan and carry out complex experiments, - The students have the skills to evaluate and analyze optical data. - · The students acquire scientific skills to search for scientific literature and to evaluate scientific content.